-Based on my experience decidedly few.
+Based on my experience, decidedly few.

 I have worked in the tech industry for a couple of decades and more specifically digital marketing for over 10 years.
 During all that time I lived in a bubble where all of my peers and most of my friends understood how tech was evolving and was paying attention to how it impacts our lives.
-It was only when I stepped out of that bubble and expanded my network of friends did I realize most people’s understanding of tech and social media was limited to how they use it to connect with friends, family, neighbors, or for work.
-Most people do not give much thought to how much more can be done with technology that we have grown to depend on.
+It was only when I stepped out of that bubble and expanded my network of friends that realized most people’s understanding of tech and social media was limited to how they use it to connect with friends, family, neighbors, or for work.
+Most people do not give much thought to how much more can be done with the technology that we have grown to depend on.

 So when news comes out that Russia has invaded the US with bots, targeted ads, and viral campaigns to have a direct impact on our election, I wonder how many people understand what that means and how that works.
 How can people understand how big of a threat these actions were and are if they don’t understand what is possible?

 I recently saw people online using the word “bots” to describe public figures that they disagree with.
 There are obviously some misunderstandings.